wvanbreukelen/ZermeloRoosterPHP/README.md

 $xml = $zermelo->formatXML($grid);
 ```

-You can specify the root element by added a second parameters, like this
+You can specify the root element by adding a second parameter, like this

 ```php
 $xml = $zermelo->formatXML($grid, '<grid><grid/>');